Listen to this article:

 When Can Parents Start Giving Baby Peanut Butter?

 According to the American Academy of Pediatrics, parents should start giving baby peanut butter at about six months.
 This is around the same time that the child should start being introduced to solid foods.
+When first eating peanut better, it is best to introduce smooth peanut butter for the first time to reduce a choking hazard.

 It used to be recommended to wait to introduce peanuts until a child turned a year old.

 However, research has shown that waiting this long can actually have the opposite effect, increasing the likelihood that a child will have an adverse reaction to peanuts.
+A child who does not show signs of allergies can actually be introduced around 6 months of age.

 How to Introduce Peanut Butter to Baby